- A New Format

 - Article: Divesting the Mind of Colonialism by Natalie Avalos

-- Video: Decolonizing the Mind from Dr. Michael Yellow Bird
+- Audio: Decolonizing the Mind from Dr. Michael Yellow Bird

 - Prepare for the opening ritual by learning more about your place, indigenous history, and ecological neighbors